Thommil/tge-gesture/README.md

 Gestures support for TGE runtime - [TGE](https://github.com/thommil/tge)

-This plugin is mainly used to adapt applications to touch inputs/events (mobile).
+This plugin is mainly used to adapt applications to touch inputs/events (mobile and mobile browser).

 Supported gestures:
  * long press